eliemichel/LearnWebGPU/basic-3d-rendering/texturing/sampler.md

 The debugging mip levels with Nearest mip-map filter mode.
 ```

-We can now fill in the mip levels with the actual filtered data: each texel of level $i$ is the average of 4 texels from level $i - 1$.
+We can now fill in the mip levels with the **actual filtered data**: each texel of level $i$ is the average of 4 texels from level $i - 1$.

 ```C++
 std::vector<uint8_t> previousLevelPixels;